nice-digital/nice-design-system/about/getting-started.md

 description:
 ---

-NICE Design System is the source for creating consistent, accessible and trustworthy services for NICE.
+{{ site.product_name }} is the source for creating consistent, accessible and trustworthy services for NICE.
 It’s aimed at developers, designers and content editors.
 Please use our relevant guides below to get started:

 ## Developers